seekingivy/wikiquote-qotd/README.md

 ## How it updates

-The feed refreshes automatically every day at **7:15 AM UTC** (check what that is in your local timezone — for US Central it's 2:15 AM).
+The feed refreshes automatically every day.
 No action needed on your part once it's set up; it just runs.

-If a day's entry looks missing, check the **Actions** tab — green checkmark means it ran successfully.
-If it says "already in feed — nothing to do," that means it already has today's (UTC) quote and there's nothing wrong.

 ---